-This chapter deals with:
+This chapter deals with

 - Ecology

-- Types of Ecosystem
+- Types Of Ecosystem

-- Structure and Function of Ecosystem
+- Structure And Function Of Ecosystem

-- Types of Biomes
+- Types Of Biomes

 - Biogeochemical Cycles

 - Water Cycles

 - The Carbon Cycle

 - Oxygen Cycle

 - Nitrogen Cycle

 - Ecological Balance

-Biodiversity itself is a combination of towards, Bio (life) and diversity (variety).
-In simple terms, biodiversity is the number and variety of organisms found within a specified geographic region.
-It refers to the varieties of plants, animals and micro-organisms, the genes they contain and the ecosystems they form.
 Biodiversity as we have today is the result of 2.5-3.5 billion years of evolution.
+Before the advent of humans, our earth supported more biodiversity than in any other period.
+Since, the emergence of humans, however, biodiversity has begun a rapid decline, with one species after another bearing the brunt of extinction due to overuse.
 The number of species globally vary from 2 million to 100 million, with 10 million being the best estimate.
-New species are regularly discovered most of which are yet to be classified.
-Tropical forests are very rich in bio-diversity.
-Biodiversity is a system in constant evolution, from a view point of species, as well as from view point of an individual organism.
+New species are regularly discovered most of which are yet to be classified (an estimate states that about 40 per cent of fresh water fishes from South America are not classified yet).
+Tropical forests are very rich in bio-diversity Biodiversity is a system in constant evolution, from a view point of species, as well as from view point of an individual organism.

 The average half-life of a species is estimated at between one and four million years, and 99 per cent of the species that have ever lived on the earth are today extinct.